 - concentrating on having fun

-- praising all efforts the child makes to join in and interact with others (such as passing and taking toys, nodding, pointing)
+- praising all efforts the child makes to join in and interact with others, such as passing and taking toys, nodding and pointing

-- showing no surprise when the child speaks, but responding warmly as you would to any other child
+- not showing surprise when the child speaks, but responding warmly as you would to any other child

 As well as these environmental changes, older children may need individual support to overcome their anxiety.

-The most effective forms of treatment are behavioural therapy and cognitive behavioural therapy.
-These are briefly described below, along with some commonly used techniques to help your child overcome their anxiety.
+The most effective types of treatment are behavioural therapy and cognitive behavioural therapy (CBT).
+These are described below, along with some commonly used techniques to overcome anxiety.

-Behavioural therapy is designed to reinforce desired behaviours and eliminate undesired behaviours.
+Behavioural therapy is designed to work towards and reinforce desired behaviours while replacing bad habits with good ones.

-Rather than examining your child’s past or their thoughts, it concentrates on helping your child combat their difficulty in a practical way, using a step-by-step approach to help them conquer their fears.
+Rather than examining a person's past or their thoughts, it concentrates on helping combat current difficulties using a gradual step-by-step approach to help conquer fears.

-Several of the following techniques can be used at the same time by family members and school staff under a speech and language therapist’s or psychologist’s guidance:
+Several of the techniques below can be used at the same time by individuals, family members and school or college staff, possibly under the guidance of a speech and language therapist or psychologist.

-- Stimulus fading – the child communicates at ease with someone such as their parent when nobody else is present.
-Gradually, another person is introduced into the situation and once they are included in talking, the parent can withdraw.
+Another person is introduced into the situation and, once they're included in talking, the parent withdraws.
 The new person can introduce more people in the same way.

 Cognitive behavioural therapy